 Frisell is not one of your newfangled genre-benders.
 He is less

 interested in stylistic diversification than locating the ageless

 underground well in which jazz and blues flow into folk and country.

-Coming from another artist, rendering the standard "When I Fall
+Coming from another artist, rendering the standard "When

-rather than tearfulness.
+in being alone rather than tearfulness.

 While there is no explicit evidence on Ghost Town of

 his recent discovery of early string heroes such as Dock Boggs